107 Crawford Street,

 No one has favorited this theater yet

-The facade of the Rose was a three-story affair with a Spanish Tile half-roof.
+The façade of the Rose Theatre was a three-story affair with a Spanish Tile half-roof.
 Two large French doors with keystone headers were placed at the second story, and two canopied windows appeared directly above the French doors on the third story.

-The Rose had a balcony and a competely rigged stage with a flyhouse.
+The Rose Theatre had a balcony and a completely rigged stage with a fly-house.

-It is especially tragic that the Rose fell to the wreckers in Thomasville—a city known internationally for its preservation activities and an award-winning and highly successful Main Street program.
+It was closed in 1971 and is especially tragic that the Rose Theatre fell to the wreckers in February 1973, as Thomasville is a city known internationally for its preservation activities and an award-winning and highly successful Main Street program.